Chipped beef dip is a tangy, salty dip with loads of flavor! It’s a dried beef dip recipe that is perfect for game day snacking!

 This chipped beef dip with peperoncini is tangy and salty.
 There are bits of sliced green onions for crunch, color, and a mild onion flavor.
 The peperoncini adds a pickled, tangy flavor to brighten up the dip and the dried beef adds a salty, meaty flavor.
 It makes a perfect appetizer with some fresh veggies or bagel chips.

-So this dip was inspired by those delicious crock pot roasts that are slow cooked with peperoncini.
-I freaking melt at the sight of one of those recipes on pinterest, but not everyone in the family is as excited about it as I am.
+So this dip recipe is inspired by those delicious crock pot roasts that are slow cooked with peperoncini.
+I freaking melt at the sight of one of those recipes on Pinterest, but not everyone in the family is as excited about slow cooker beef pot roast as I am.
 Who doesn’t love pot roast anyway?
 I’m not going to point fingers..
 WESLEY.

-So instead, I made this.
+So instead, I made a chipped beef dip recipe.
 AND I love it.

 I used to work as a waitress for a mostly breakfast shift during my college years and the owner would whip up a chipped beef special every once and awhile.
 That’s how I was first introduced to chipped beef.
 It was a pleasant surprise.
 I was sort of weirded out by the thought of dried beef.
 Turns out, it’s pretty amazing stuff especially if you’re a salt lover like I am.